 We’ll always and forever love Mexican food because one bite speaks volumes.

-Why Mexico City Has Some Of The Best Street Food
+Why Mexico Has Some Of The Best Street Food

 Eating at a street food stand gives you a lens into Mexican regional food specialties that have centuries (sometimes millennia!) worth of history.
-The food culture in Mexico City is so celebrated that it's even been designated a UNESCO intangible heritage.
+In fact, the food culture in Mexico City is so celebrated that it’s even been designated a UNESCO intangible heritage.

 It’s almost impossible to eat your way through every street food stand in Mexico (though you can be sure we’re on a mission to do it!), but we’ve got a not-so-secret secret for you: Mexico City is like a one-stop-shop for Mexican street food.

-So let’s just focus on tacos, shall we?
-And even more specifically on the classic tacos of Mexico that turn to meat as their key ingredients.
+So let’s just focus on authentic tacos, shall we?
+And even more specifically on classic Mexican street tacos that turn to meat as their key ingredients.

 Before we proceed we should take a quick step back.
 As iconic as mariachi music, the taco is undoubtedly the best-known food export from Mexico.

-And, before we get into the types of tacos, let's agree on what a taco is, shall we?
-As part of the family of Mexican foods known as antojitos.
-Translating to "small cravings" these are smaller bites of food that are traditionally eaten midday and served on the street.
+And, before we get into the types of classic Mexican street tacos, let’s agree on what a taco is.
+As part of the family of Mexican foods known as antojitos and translating to “small cravings,” these are smaller bites of food that are traditionally eaten midday and served on the street.
 Many are based on the corn dough known as masa and can include anything from sopes and gorditas to enchiladas and tacos.

-Digging in further, it's widely accepted that food that is placed in a corn tortilla is a taco.
-Yes, it can sometimes be a flour tortilla if you're outside of Mexico or along the northern border, and, yes, they usually have garnishes ranging from fresh lime juice and salsa to fresh herbs and diced onion.
+It’s widely accepted that food that is placed in a tortilla is a taco, and, yes, they usually have garnishes ranging from fresh lime juice and salsa to fresh herbs and diced onion.

 All that to say that the taco originated at taco restaurants–aka taquerias– and at street food stalls.
 The taquero can have skills akin to a renowned sushi chef wherein they can flip, toast, and fill a tortilla in a balletic manner all in the blink of an eye.